dreadl0ck/ics-research/README.md

 ## Tensorflow build from source

+If you are using a recent CPU on your experiment server, you can simply install the latest version of tensorflow from the standard package mirrors of your distribution.

 Older CPUs do not support the AVX instruction that all recent TF releases are compiled to use.
 This results in an 'Invalid instruction' error when using TF.
 TF needs to be recompiled from source on the system.